-Thousands of independent and franchise restaurants offer loyalty programs, and the trend is not new.
-Currently, about 30 percent of all restaurants offer some form of loyalty program.
-According to the National Restaurant Association, 56 percent of family restaurants and 69 percent of fine dining establishments have detected increases in loyalty-program participation.
-The research also revealed that 57 percent of adult consumers are more likely to visit restaurants that offer reward programs, so loyalty programs are here to stay.
+Thousands of independent and franchise restaurants offer loyalty programs, and they’re working.
+According to the National Restaurant Association, 56 percent of family restaurants and 69 percent of fine dining establishments detected increases in loyalty-program participation.
+The research also revealed that 57 percent of adult consumers are more likely to visit restaurants that offer reward programs.
+Loyalty programs are here to stay.

-However, consumers increasingly use mobile devices to make dining decisions, share restaurant recommendations, post Instagram photos of their food, etc. This means that you can’t offer a run of the mill loyalty program anymore, it has to have some digital upgrades to keep up with your increasingly tech savvy customers.
-Store coupons and mobile communications make loyalty programs more dynamic, convenient, and easy to track and administer.
-Since engaging customers requires more than offering static websites, modern digital loyalty programs can help.
+However, as consumers increasingly use mobile devices to make dining decisions, share restaurant recommendations, post Instagram photos of their food, loyalty programs need to upgrade digitally to keep up with their increasingly tech savvy customers.
+The solution?
+Modern digital loyalty programs.
 They drive customers to share socially, connect on special occasions, earn personalized rewards, and receive benefits without needing to save punch cards or remember to get them punched.

 Restaurant loyalty programs provide the ideal platform to run multiple marketing strategies since not all customers are the same.
 Some consumers shop to save money, some respond to the chance at big prizes.
 Today, the millennial generation likes (and expects) to interact personally with restaurants and share their experiences online.
 The best in class restaurants offer modern digital loyalty programs to not only incentivize their customers to come back, but also to provide customers a venue to connect with the business however they like.

 These types of loyalty programs are a win-win: great for the customers, and great for the business.
-If you structure your loyalty program effectively, like have multiple tiers or rewards and encourage customers with various attitudes, the typical benefits for your business include:
+If you structure your loyalty program effectively, like have multiple tiers or rewards and encourage customers with various attitudes.

 Every business has sales slumps, and filling the slow periods in restaurants is especially crucial for staying profitable.
 Restaurant loyalty programs and mobile communications provide an unparalleled benefit for restaurant management—filling seats during slack times.
 Mobile marketing allows managers to promote daily specials through rewards programs, offer discounts for early diners, promote signature drink specials if legally allowed, and encourage breakfast or lunch guests to return for dinner service.